-Today is craft day…..and I made the cutest DIY Picnic Caddy using a thrifty repurposed cardboard drink carrier.
-You would be surprised at the things you can recycle if you just give it a little though.
-I have the pleasure of co-hosting a project sharing party today with At The Picket Fence and Uncommon Designs.
+Today is craft day…..and I made the cutest DIY Picnic Caddy using a thrifty, repurposed cardboard drink carrier.
+You would be surprised at the things you can recycle if you give it a little thought.

 I first spray painted the repurposed cardboard drink caddy white.
 I thought the tote would break down into a flat box, but no, not this one.
 I spray painted it as is.
 It took a couple of coats to cover the box.
 Let the spray paint dry in between coats of paint.